What Exactly Is Libido?

 While there have been a number medications for females developed in recent years that aim to boost sexual desire, pills focused on the female libido are still too new to be the right solution for many women.

-What is proven, however, is that women who masturbate often have higher, regular libido increases.
+- Create positive experiences of sex!
+As you have positive experiences with sex, you may find that your body desires sex more frequently or it’s easier to reach arousal.
+And masturbation is a great way to build a positive experience of sex.
+Women who masturbate often have higher, regular libido increases.
 Knowing your body’s sexual preferences and regularly exercising your sexual desires, even as a solitary act, can help you increase and hone your libido.

 - Talk about sex: Mindfulness therapy that focused on education was shown to increase sexual desire in women, showing that openness about sex encourages good sexual health.
 Since sexual conversation and education are not available for some women, unconscious repression might be decreasing libido.
 Sexual education and respectful conversation about sex can prevent repression from slowing down your sex drive.

 - Explore your erotic imagination!
 Allowing yourself to embrace sexual thoughts and experiences can help increase your desire.
 Our brain is our first sexual organ and plays a major role to get us aroused.
 Erotic books, movies, graphic arts can be a great way to educate your sensual imagination.
 There’s a whole world to explore, far from the vulgar porn industry you might think of.
 Read more here!